-On different trip to Sorata our minibus driver nonchalantly pointed out a mangled minibus down the bottom of a ravine.
-That was two days ago he said, eight people died.
+On different trip to Sorata, our minibus driver casually pointed out a mangled minibus down the bottom of a ravine.
+“That was two days ago” he said, “Eight people died”.

 1. If you are travelling on a Flota (big bus), opt for a well known company as they tend to be more concerned with safety and reputation.
 Some respected companies include El Dorado, Trans Copacabana, Bolivar and Todo Tourismo.

-2. On shorter routes, particularly through poorly developed, narrow and mountainous roads you are probably better off getting on a minibus or minivan.
+2. On shorter routes, particularly through poorly developed, narrow and mountainous roads, you are probably better off getting on a minibus or minivan.
 The smaller vehicles have better traction and handling so are theoretically a better option.
-But ultimately it all comes down to the bravado and sobriety of your driver.
+But ultimately, it all comes down to the bravado and sobriety of your driver.

 3. Choose a seat at the back of the bus.
 In a head on collision your chances of survival are much greater.